KnpLabs/KnpGaufretteBundle/README.markdown

 ## Add the namespace in the autoloader

-If the `Knp` namespace is not already defined in your autoloader, you must add it:
+You must register both Gaufrette and the KnpGaufretteBundle in your autoloader:

 ``` php
 <?php